denten-books/plain-text/2-chapter.md

 established sources [@tenen_digital_2014].
 Without robust mechanisms for condensing and for pruning accepted knowledge, the archive expands precipitously.
 Its combined weight necessarily devalues the literature of the present, creating a curious kind of a gap in contemporary material.
-A "modernist" in literary studies denotes a specialist who works on documents which are now more than a century old.
-And most departments of literature cover only a limited range of best-sellers from the post-WWII period.
-A competent graduate literature student can likely name a dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
-Few in the field are likely to name more than a handful at the turn of the twenty-first.[^ln2-survey]
+A competent graduate literature student can likely name a dozen or so contemporaneous literary movements perceptible at the turn of the twentieth century.
+At that time, the institutional history of literary studies developed hand-in-hand with its contemporaneous literary movements.
+In this way the formalists followed the futurists, just as the American poets of the Fugitive Group were visible to (and intimately connected with) the New Critics.
+Few in the field are likely to name more than a handful literary movements at the turn of the twenty-first century.[^ln2-survey] We could believe, along with the NEH report, that literature is simply in decline, but I find that explanation unpersuasive in the face of broad textual proliferation.
+The alternative, and much more hopeful account of the problem would tie the discipline's hyperopia to specific models of institutionalization.
+The forms most visible to the field are the ones reflected in its institutional taxonomies.

-The logic of Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary distinction-making, which, before Said, denied writers like Naguib Mahfouz and musicians like Duke Ellington a place in the curriculum.
-The logic of exclusion on aesthetic basis places the critic in the awkward role of a taste-maker, limiting research to texts that in a sense were already "blessed" by the establishment.
+Despite its stated aims of enlarging the canon, the logic of Said's eloquent defense of the aesthetic nevertheless continues a tradition of exclusionary distinction-making, which, before Said, denied writers like Naguib Mahfouz and musicians like Duke Ellington a place in the curriculum.
+The logic of exclusion on aesthetic basis places the critic in the awkward role of a taste-maker, limiting research to texts that in a sense were have made it into the curriculum.
 Scholars working on "lesser" or "unknown" texts and writers must expend considerable energy justifying the aesthetic merits of their chosen subject.
 At stake in the binary logic of aestheticism are the very notions of "beautiful" and "quotidian" as markers of prestige---notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull material from one category into the other.
 In the meantime, the shoring up of the aesthetic detracts from the larger aims of literary scholarship, reducing literature to its ornamental function, as a "neat illustration" for otherwise empirical accounts of the human condition.[^ln2-menand]

 [^ln2-menand]: I am echoing Louis Menand's "the version of the humanities that would make many non-humanists most comfortable today is the version in which art and literature are ornaments on or neat illustrations of empirical accounts of human life" [@menand_dangers_2005, 10-17].

 To limit the literary to a historically contingent ideal of the aesthetic is to limit the project of literary analysis to a moralizing, prescriptive